core-wg/resource-directory/draft-ietf-core-resource-directory.md

 the Resource Directory (RD) with a CoAP interface to facilitate the installation and start up of the application code in the lights and sensors.
-In particular, the example leads to the definition of a group and the enabling of the corresponding multicast address.
+In particular, the example leads to the definition of a group and the enabling of the corresponding multicast address as described in {{groups}}.
 No conclusions must be drawn on the realization of actual installation or naming procedures, because the example only "emphasizes" some of the issues that may influence the use of the RD and does not pretend to be normative.